 Some of you may be more familiar with this than others.
-I’ll give you a quick crash course on the basics of sitemaps before I show you how to build a website sitemap on your own.
+We’ll give you a quick crash course on the basics of sitemaps before we show you how to build a website sitemap on your own.

 Simply put, a sitemap, or XML sitemap, is a list of different pages on a website.
 XML is short for “extensible markup language,” which is a way to display information on a site.

 We’ve consulted with so many website owners who are intimidated by this concept because sitemaps are considered a technical component of SEO.
 But in all reality, you don’t need to be a tech wizard or have a tech background to create a sitemap.
 As you’ll learn shortly, it’s really not that difficult.

 Why do you need a sitemap?